cityuseattle/cityuseattle.github.io/docs/tools/ubuntu.md

 ## Common errors of Ubuntu installation on Windows
 If common errors like, 'WSL has not been enabled' or 'WSL 2 requires an update' occur follow these steps:
-1. Click on windows button and search 'Turn Windows Features on or off'.
+1. Click on the Windows button and search 'Turn Windows Features on or off'.
 ![Ubuntu_windows10](/assets/images/tools/ubuntu/ubuntu-fix-1.png)

 2. Scroll down and make sure the options 'Virtual Machine Platform' and 'Windows Subsystem for Linux' are checked.